Arakkonam: Politics

 Arakkonam (State Assembly Constituency) is part of the Arakkonam (Lok Sabha constituency).
-The AIDMK candidate Mr.S.Ravi, Advocate won the Arakkonam assembly constituency in the 2016 elections.
-In the parliamentary elections held in 2009, the DMK candidate Shri S. Jagathrakshakan was elected MP from this constituency.
+The AIaDMK candidate Thiru.S.Ravi, won the Arakkonam assembly constituency in the 2016 elections.
+In the parliamentary elections held in 2009, the DMK candidate Thiru S. Jagathrakshakan, was elected MP from this constituency.
 In the 2014 Lok Sabha election, L. Hari Krishnan of AIADMK wrested the seat from the DMK with a margin of over 2,40,000 votes.
 He polled 493534 votes while the DMK candidate N.R.
 Elango polled just 252768 votes.
-Mr. S. Kannadasan of AIADMK won the post of municipality chairman in the 2014 by-election.
+Tmt P. Laskhmi of DMK won the post of municipality chairman in the 2022 Tamil Nadu Local body elections.
 In the 2019 General elections, Dr. S. Jakathrakshagan from Dravid Munnetra Kazhagam (DMK) won against AIADMK Front (from PMK) candidate A.K.
 Moorthy.